urbit/developers.urbit.org/content/guides/core/app-school-full-stack/8-desk.md

 cp -rL journal/* /path/to/zod/journal/
 ```

-Note we've used the `L` flag to resolve symbolic links, because the dev-desks
+Note we've used the `L` flag to resolve symbolic links.
-contain symlinks to files in the actual `arvo` and `garden` folders.

 We can copy across all of our own files too: